LaChanze

-Rhonda LaChanze Sapp, known professionally as LaChanze (/ləˈʃɑːnz/; born December 16, 1961), is an American actress, singer, and dancer.
-She won the Tony Award for Best Actress in a Leading Role in a Musical in 2006 for her role as Celie Harris Johnson in The Color Purple.
+LaChanze Sapp-Gooding, known professionally as LaChanze (/ləˈʃɑːnz/; born December 16, 1961), is an American actress, theater producer, singer, and dancer.
+She won a Tony Award for Best Actress in a Musical in 2006 for her role as Celie Harris Johnson in The Color Purple.
+LaChanze has subsequently received four more Tony Awards for co-producing Kimberly Akimbo, Topdog/Underdog, The Outsiders, and Purpose.

-Early life and education

-Born in St. Augustine, Florida, to Walter and Rosalie Sapp, her stage name "LaChanze" (Creole: the charmed one) is taken from her grandmother.
-After moving to Connecticut, her childhood love of singing and dancing caused her mother to enroll her in the Bowen Peters Cultural Arts Center in New Haven.
-There she discovered her love for performing.
-At Warren Harding High School in Bridgeport, LaChanze made her debut as Lola in the school production of Damn Yankees.

-After high school, LaChanze studied drama at Morgan State University in Baltimore, Maryland, before transferring to the University of the Arts in Philadelphia, where she studied Theater and Dance.

 Career

-Her first summer job was as a tap dancer in the ensemble of Uptown...
+LaChanze's first summer job was as a tap dancer in the ensemble of Uptown...
 It's Hot! at the Tropicana Hotel in Atlantic City, New Jersey.
 The show opened on Broadway in January 1986, where LaChanze began her professional career in the theater.